SCREECH115/rest-countries-api-with-color-theme-switcher/README.md

 By clicking on a given country, a subpage with details about a given country will be displayed, such as:

 - name
+- native name
+- population
+- region
+- sub region
+- capital
-- currency
+- top level domain
-- language
+- curriencies
-- and much more
+- languages

 In addition, the neighbors to which we can go from the level of the country we are currently viewing are also displayed.